Bwindi Impenetrable National Park: History

 In 1932, two blocks of the Bwindi Impenetrable Forest were designated as Crown Forest Reserves.
 The northern block was designated as the "Kayonza Crown Forest Reserve", and the southern block designated as the "Kasatora Crown Forest Reserve".
 These reserves had a combined area of 207 km2.
 In 1942, the two reserves were combined and enlarged, then renamed the Impenetrable Central Crown Forest.
 This new protected area covered 298 km2 and was under the joint control of the Ugandan government's game and forest departments.

 In 1964, the reserve was designated as an animal sanctuary to provide extra protection for its mountain gorillas and renamed the Impenetrable Central Forest Reserve.
 In 1966, two other forest reserves became part of the main reserve, increasing its area to almost 321 km2.
 The park continued to be managed as both a game sanctuary and forest reserve.

-In 1991, the Impenetrable Central Forest Reserve, along with the Mgahinga Gorilla Reserve and the Rwenzori Mountains Reserve, was designated as a national park and renamed the Bwindi Impenetrable National Park.
+In 1991, the Impenetrable Central Forest Reserve, along with Mgahinga National Park and Rwenzori Mountains National Park, was designated as a national park and renamed Bwindi Impenetrable National Park.
 It covered an area of 330.8 km2.
 The national park was declared in part to protect a range of species within it, most notably the mountain gorilla.
-The reclassification of the park had a large impact on the Batwa pygmy people, who were evicted from the forest and no longer permitted to enter the park or access its resources.
+The reclassification of the park had a large impact on the Indigenous Batwa people, who were evicted from the forest and no longer permitted to enter the park or access its resources.
 Gorilla tracking became a tourist activity in April 1993, and the park became a popular tourist destination.
 In 1994, a 10 km2 area was incorporated into the park and it was inscribed on the World Heritage List.
-The park's management changed: Uganda National Parks, since renamed the Uganda Wildlife Authority, became responsible for the park.
-In 2003 a piece of land next to the park with an area of 4.2 km2 was purchased and incorporated into the park.
+The park's management changed when Uganda National Parks, since renamed the Uganda Wildlife Authority, became responsible for the park.
+In 2003, a piece of land next to the park with an area of 4.2 km2 was purchased and incorporated into the park.

 In March 1999, a force of 100–150 former Rwandan Interahamwe guerrillas infiltrated across the border from the DRC and kidnapped 14 foreign tourists and their Ugandan guide from the park headquarters, eventually releasing six and murdering the remaining eight with machetes and clubs.
 Several victims were reportedly tortured, and at least one of the female victims was raped.
 The Ugandan guide was doused with gasoline and lit on fire.
 The Interahamwe attack was reportedly intended to "destabilize Uganda" and frighten away tourist traffic from the park, depriving the Ugandan government of income.
 The park was forced to close for several months, and the popularity of the gorilla tours suffered badly for several years, though attendance has since recovered due to greater stability in the area.
 An armed guard also now accompanies every tour group.